 What You Need to Know

-Parents who request the help of a Host Family from Safe Families for Children (Safe Families) often have questions.
+Parents who request the help of a Host Family from Safe Families for Children often have questions.
 We have answered some common ones here and encourage you to contact your local chapter with any questions you may have.

 How soon can I get help?